Wyvi/nr-model/README.md

 * `nr-metadata` - runtime support containing marshmallow, serializers, ... for NR metadata (documents and data)
 * `oarepo-model-builder-nr` - a plugin for oarepo-model-builder to generate

+## Incompatible changes

+None yet.
+If you introduce any incompatible changes (vs previous major version), enumerate them here and link the readme file from the previous major version for reference.

 ## Usage

 See the `examples/model.yaml` file for a skeleton of a repository